selkinvitaly/angular-toasty/README.md

 sound: true, // {bool} Whether to play a sound when a toast is added
 html: false, // {bool} Whether HTML is allowed in toasts
 shake: false, // {bool} Whether to shake the toasts
-theme: 'default' // {string} What theme to use; default, material or bootstrap
+theme: 'default' // {string} What theme to use; default
 ```
 > Config items marked with * cannot be overridden at an individual level